 Rightly nicknamed Charles the Great, Charlemagne, as the French call him with undisguised national pride, was, without doubt, one of the most impressive European emperors.

 Charlemagne changed the world by saving and restoring Europe.
-A born leader, a skillful politician, and a pragmatic nature, Charlemagne was always keen to strengthen his influence and restore order in Western Europe.
+A born leader, a skillful politician, and a pragmatic nature, Charlemagne was always keen to strengthen his influence and regain order in Western Europe.
 Under his leadership, of course.
 So in 772, the Frankish king launched a major military campaign that lasted over 30 years and achieved all his goals.
-Around 800, Charlemagne ruled with an iron fist over the whole of Western Europe.
+Around 800, Charlemagne ruled with an iron fist over Western Europe.

 In a most un-Christian circumstance, after a battle against the Saxons, he ordered the mass beheading of 4,500 enemy warriors.
 Charles the Great died in 814, leaving the empire to his son Louis I, but the Carolingian dynasty lasted only until 887.